4 Major Challenges to Breastfeeding and How to Overcome Them

 A new mum’s breastfeeding journey is never easy.
 She might be faced with the inability to breastfeed, or produce enough milk for her little one, leading to much frustration and depression.

-Previously, in a talk presented by Philips AVENT at the Philips Carnival, Sister Lilian Pong, Midwife and Senior Parent Craft and Lactation Consultant, shared useful tips on breastfeeding and post-natal nutrition for new parents and parents-to-be.
+In a talk presented by Philips AVENT at the Philips Carnival, Sister Lilian Pong, Midwife and Senior Parent Craft and Lactation Consultant, shared useful tips on breastfeeding and post-natal nutrition for new parents and parents-to-be.

 She explained some possible reasons why mummies are unable to breastfeed, and what mummies can do to overcome them.